2018 United States House of Representatives elections in Connecticut: District 4

 The 4th district is located in the southwestern part of the state, extending from Bridgeport, the largest city in the state, to Greenwich.
 It includes parts of Fairfield and New Haven counties.
-The incumbent is Democrat Jim Himes, who has represented the district since 2009.
+The incumbent was Democrat Jim Himes, who had represented the district since 2009.
 He was re-elected to a fifth term with 60% of the vote in 2016.